 Light blue suits almost all fields except for those related to food, transport, and clothing.
-It’s absolutely universal (even color blind can see it) but not quite appropriate for websites dedicated to household products and services.
+It’s universal (even color blind can see it) but not quite appropriate for websites dedicated to household products and services.
 The brands that increased sales using this color: Oral-B, Twitter, Facebook, LinkedIn, Ford, PayPal.

 Green is perfect for financial, energy, and food sectors.
 It effectively sells household appliances and services.
-Surprisingly, green doesn’t work for health care, transport, logistics, and foodservice.
+Surprisingly, green doesn’t work for health care, transport, logistics, and food service.
 The brands that increased sales using this color: Subway, Whole Foods, Animal Planet.

 Purple is a mysterious, powerful, and majestic guy.
 That’s why it is used in the branding of beauty websites.
 This color has the strongest associations with beauty and health.
-It isn’t really suitable for the energy and agriculture sectors neither is it good to promote clothing, cars, airplanes, household goods and services.
-The brands that increased sales using this color: Yahoo, Taco and Craigslist.
+It isn’t suitable for the energy and agriculture sectors, neither is it good to promote clothing, cars, airplanes, household goods and services.

-Yellow is the color of joy and action, intellect and self-perfection.
+Yellow is the color of joy, action, intellect, and self-perfection.
 Hertz, Shell, National Geographic…this is not an exhaustive list of renowned brands which have chosen yellow as their symbolic color.
 Yes, this color is optimum for the energy sector, food industry, and household.
 Nevertheless, there are exceptions.
-For instance, a car manufacturer, Ferrari, has a yellow dominated logo.
-The brands that increased sales using this color: Hertz, Shell, Pennzoil, DHL, Cat.
+For instance, a car manufacturer, Ferrari, has a yellow-dominated logo.

 Women, conversely, like both bright and delicate colors.
 You probably wouldn’t fascinate them by a website in gray, pale yellow, orange, and brown shades.